Subtitle Co

 Instead of showing all customization options at once, I organized them into collapsible dropdown menus.
 Users saw a clean interface by default but could expand sections when they wanted more control.
 I also added a live preview panel so users could see changes instantly without generating the full video, keeping the experience fast and reducing unnecessary steps.

-For users who wanted to skip customization entirely, I designed a "Choose Style" screen with pre-made templates as a quick starting point.
-This gave users two paths: quick and simple, or detailed and custom.
+For users who wanted to skip customization entirely, I designed a "Choose Style" screen with pre-made templates as a quick starting point — giving users two paths: quick and simple, or detailed and custom.

 Solution

-The key design decision was combining "Customize Design" and "Edit Captions" onto one screen with a toggle, which hides the first loading state.
-This meant users could switch between customizing their style and editing their transcription while the audio was being processed in the background, completely hiding the first loading state.
+I combined "Customize Design" and "Edit Captions" onto one screen with a toggle, hiding the first loading state.
+This meant users could switch between customizing their style and editing their transcription while the audio processed in the background — turning wait time into active interaction.

 Solution